-Village East Gifted is an enrichment program in Long Island, New York designed for those students who yearn for more challenging and creative enrichment experiences outside the classroom.
+Village East Gifted, with locations in Nassau and Suffolk Counties, offers an enrichment program designed for those students who yearn for more challenging and creative enrichment experiences outside the classroom.

 Our program provides gifted students with a place to go where they can be themselves.
 The dynamics of each age grouping establishes the pace, teaching approach and scope of classroom lessons and cooperative projects.
 Our students learn about the world around them from their perspective, at their pace and in as much depth as their minds determine.

 Village East Gifted holds enrichment classes after-school, evenings, over school vacations, weekends and throughout the summer.
 There are two semesters per academic year and a summer program offering enrichment topics and special courses.
 The school year sessions begin in September and end in June.
 The summer program runs from June through September.
 All age groupings (classes) run for two hours once a week.
 Class-size and schedule permitting, one class per semester can be "made up" by attending another same age grouping during the same session.